allenai/ruletaker/README.md

 1. Generate datasets of theories and assertions meant to test the logical reasoning capabilities of a model.
 For details see the paper [Transformers as Soft Reasoners over Language](https://arxiv.org/abs/2002.05867).
 2. Run existing theories through a theorem proving engine to obtain labels.

+For any features you might want, or issues, we welcome your pull requests!
+You can also file issues in this GitHub repository.

 ## Theory Generator

 We provide `theory_generator.py` to generate a dataset of theories and assertions.
 This helps generate a dataset with gold labels derived by running each theory through a theorem proving engine.
 The only supported engine currently is [Problog](https://problog.readthedocs.io/en/latest/).
 Anyone who wishes to use a different theorem prover needs to make appropriate code changes and plug the new engine as a choice to the `theorem_prover` command line argument which currently defualt to `problog`.